-If you didn’t attend, you can access the replay through January 15 on this page.
+If you didn’t attend, you can access the replay on this page.
+(No longer available.)

 I’m thrilled that over 1,000 people signed up for the webinar, but I’m skeptical that many attendees will implement the information.
 If I were a betting gal, I’d wager that fewer than 40% actually take action on the strategy I suggest.

 There are five reasons why most people who watch Surefire Income-Boosting Strategy won’t do the work.
 See if any of these sound like excuses you’ve been making for avoiding action that you know is good for you.

 1. It’s free.

 Let’s face it.
 We’re more likely to implement something we’ve paid for.
 “Free” just isn’t valued.

 It’s so tempting to blow off good advice when you haven’t put skin in the game.

 2. The exercise or lesson requires you to face something potentially unpleasant.

 The unpleasantness might be from confronting less-than-desirable facts about your financial results.
 Or maybe it’s the realization that you’re going to have to work a lot harder to reach your goals.
 Neither of these ranks high on the fun meter.